Action #576

 Agree also.
 We want to get the code in the trunk so that others can use it.

-#42 Updated by Mayer Michael over 10 years ago
+#42 Updated by Mayer Michael about 11 years ago

 Are you sure that you integrate from the pointing position and not the ROI centre?
 I guess in all the test done so far both positions are identical, but in the code I see that the ROI centre goes in the rotation matrix that transforms local coordinates to celestial coordinates.
 The local coordinates should therefore be in the ROI system.